jarss/TAONAW/content/Help Desk Head Desk/upgrading-audio-game.md

 ## Equipment: DACs, AMPs, and Getting my Headset {#equipment-dacs-amps-and-getting-my-headset}

-Another thing BSIAG helped me with is to solidify the concept of a DAC ([Digital to Audio Converter](https://www.whathifi.com/advice/dacs-everything-you-need-to-know)).
+Another thing BSIAG helped me with is to solidify the concept of a DAC ([Digital to Aanalog Converter](https://www.whathifi.com/advice/dacs-everything-you-need-to-know)).
 Until that point, I knew there's this "box" serious music lovers and sound engineers connect their ultra-expensive headset.
 As it turns out, there's a whole world of technology behind DACs and AMPs.

 I can't go deep into it here because I have only basic understanding of it myself, but the general idea is that DACs convert the digital information (think 1s and 0s) in your computer to analog (wave-like, the stuff we can actually hear) information.
 All modern computers and phones come with a built-in DACs (which is why you can just plug in a pair of earphones directly into your iPhone, for example), but these are very basic. an AMP (or simply an amplifier) is a device that amplifies certain signals - in our case, sound signals.
 Why would you need all this volume pushing into your head?
 Isn't it a bad idea?